 “I don’t actually have a plan in place to reach my goals when it comes to marketing.”

-“If I have a little bit of extra money this month, maybe I will spend it on marketing”
+“If I have a little extra money this month, maybe I will spend it on marketing”

-The 1st step in determining what a proper budget would be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results focused and time-dependent goals.
+The 1st step in determining what a proper chiropractic marketing budget should be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results-focused, and time-dependent goals.

-You should have goals for patient visits, new patients and collections, at least.
+You should have goals for patient visits, new patients, and collections, at the very least.

-Once you layout the marketing activities that you will be participating in both internally and externally, you can then begin to develop a budget.
+Once you layout the marketing activities that you will be participating in both internally and externally, you can then begin to develop a chiropractic marketing budget.

-The important thing is to understand the steps necessary to achieve your goals.
+When calculating your chiropractic marketing budget to understand the steps necessary to achieve your practice goals.
 For instance, if you want to see 5 more new patients per month for the rest of the year for a total of 30 new patients and you know that 3 out of every 4 new patients who come into your office start care with you, then you will need to generate 40 new patients from your external marketing over that 6 month period.